xplorerx/Smart-Job-Tracker-With-Advanced-Features/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Docs updated (README or comments)
 - [ ] No secrets committed
 - [ ] Accessibility considered (labels, keyboard, contrast)
+- [ ] If dependencies changed, `pnpm-lock.yaml` is included in this PR